cuogne/Socket-ParallelDownloader/README.md

 # Socket - Transfer File with Python
 > A project about Socket of Computer Networking in HCMUS

-> Note: This product is currently in the testing phase and is not yet complete.
-- It will be updated in the future (this will be fixed to match the functionality of the project).

 Current directory structure
 ```
 client/